Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases: Acknowledgments

 \subsection{Validity of phase slips detection}

-To fully emulate the relative phase measurements discussed in the main text, we evolve two isolated wavefunctions and interfere them via TOF in the 2D GPE calculations.
-Figures \ref{fig:figSI5}a and b depict samples of simulated in-situ density and phase profiles emulating the experimental procedure presented in Fig.~\ref{fig:fig1}(a3).
-Following the TOF expansion, we convolve the simulated density profiles with finite image resolution; see Fig.~\ref{fig:figSI5}c.
-We then analyze the relative phase $\phi$ from the interference patterns as described in Sec.~\ref{SM:phase}.
-Figure \ref{fig:figSI5}d shows that the results are in qualitative agreement with the phase difference $\varphi_{1}-\varphi_{2}$ directly extracted from the in-situ phase profile weighted-averaged using the mean density.
+\mbox{}\\ To fully emulate the relative phase measurements discussed in the main text, we evolve two isolated wavefunctions and interfere them via TOF in the 2D GPE calculations.
+Supplementary Figs.~\ref{fig:figSI5}a and b depict samples of simulated in-situ density and phase profiles emulating the experimental procedure presented in Fig.~\ref{fig:fig1}(a3).
+Following the TOF expansion, we convolve the simulated density profiles with finite image resolution; see Supplementary Fig.~\ref{fig:figSI5}c.
+We then analyze the relative phase $\phi$ from the interference patterns, similarly to the experimental procedure (Supplementary Fig.~\ref{fig:figSI2}).
+Supplementary Fig.~\ref{fig:figSI5}d shows that the results are in qualitative agreement with the phase difference $\varphi_{1}-\varphi_{2}$ directly extracted from the in-situ phase profile weighted-averaged using the mean density.
 We note that, as the TOF time increases, small-scale fluctuations can be washed out.
 Therefore, we limit the expansion time to $15\,\rm{ms}$ in our experiments.
 To confirm the validity of phase slip detection, we compare the number of phase slips in TOF fringes, $N_{j}$, with the one directly obtained from $\varphi_{1}-\varphi_{2}$, denoted as $N_{j}^{(\rm{in\, situ})}$.
-Figure~\ref{fig:figSI5}e shows the detected $N_{j}$ averaged over samples having $N_{j}^{(\rm{in\, situ})}$ slips.
-This comparison indicates nearly one-to-one correspondence between in situ and interference measurements for smaller $N_{j}^{(\rm{in\, situ})}$.
+Supplementary Fig.~\ref{fig:figSI5}e shows the detected $N_{j}$ averaged over samples having $N_{j}^{(\rm{in\, situ})}$ slips.
+This comparison indicates nearly one-to-one correspondence between in-situ and interference measurements for smaller $N_{j}^{(\rm{in\, situ})}$.
 This justifies the validity of our observations at $t\lesssim 40~\rm{ms}$ in Fig.~\ref{fig:phase_slip}b and $t_{r}\gtrsim 10 ~\rm{ms}$ in Fig.~\ref{fig:fig4}c.
-When the density of phase slips increases, each phase slip appears to be less visible, leading to the under-counting, see Fig.~\ref{fig:figSI5}e.
+When the density of phase slips increases, each phase slip appears to be less visible, leading to under-counting, see Supplementary Fig.~\ref{fig:figSI5}e.

+In Fig.~\ref{fig:fig4}c, phase slips are measured after a $15\,\rm{ms}$ hold time at the final repulsive interaction.
+For faster ramps with $t_r \lesssim 15\,\rm{ms}$, $N_j$ is systematically smaller than those of Fig.~\ref{fig:phase_slip}b ($t=50\,\rm{ms}$) measured without the fast quench-up.
+This is attributed to rephasing during the $15\,\rm{ms}$ hold time at the positive interaction.
+This is supported by Supplementary Figure~\ref{fig:figSI5}f, showing a gradual decay of defect number as the hold time following the quench-up increases.

-\subsection{Rephasing Dynamics}
+\subsection{Rephasing dynamics}